EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 You can find all the data that you require for completing this tutorial on this [GitHub repository](https://github.com/EdDataScienceEES/tutorial-RachelBrown03/tree/master).
 We encourage you to download the data to your computer and work through the examples along the tutorial as this reinforces your understanding of the concepts taught in the tutorial.

 Now we are ready to dive into the investigation!

+## Overview of the Living Planet Index (LPI) Dataset
+{: #Overview}
+The **Living Planet Index (LPI)** dataset provides population trends for thousands of vertebrate species worldwide, recorded from 1970 onwards.
+Each row in the dataset represents a specific population for a given species, recorded at a location, and includes information such as the species' name, location, sampling method, and population abundance across multiple years.

+The LPI data are valuable in ecological studies, as they allow for tracking changes in biodiversity.
+With statistical modeling, we can quantify these changes and investigate factors that may influence population trends, such as location, sampling methodology, and year.

+## Importance of Analyzing Population Trends in Ecology
+{: #Importance}

+Understanding population trends is crucial for conservation and biodiversity management.
+Population data help identify species in decline, suggest possible causes, and guide interventions to support ecosystem health.
+Analyzing population trends over time offers insights into broader ecological changes, potential threats like habitat loss or climate change, and the effectiveness of conservation efforts.
+Through this tutorial, you'll learn how to leverage data analysis and visualization techniques to detect these trends and gain insights into ecological dynamics.

 ----
 # Data Preparations